Michael-Gkotsis/weather-spot/README.md

 ## About The Project

-This is a project to get a precise forecast about the current weather in your location of choise in a flash by using Open-Weather-Map api.( https://rapidapi.com/community/api/open-weather-map/ )
+This is a project to get a precise forecast about the current weather in your location of choise in a flash by using WeatherApi.( https://www.weatherapi.com/docs/ )
-(Currently https requests are at limit.
-No more requests are allowed)

 ## Getting Started